-There is nothing worse for your job applicants than to turn in their application materials and following, they hear nothing back from the employer.
+Nothing is worse for your job applicants than when they have turned in their application materials and following, they hear nothing back from the employer.
 Yet too many employers, according to job searchers, never even send a form letter to let them know that their resume was received much less a rejection letter so they know they will not be invited for an interview.

 This injures job searchers in a variety of ways.
 They don't know if you have reviewed their resume.
 They don't know if they are in the running for an interview or not.
 They don't know if you have rejected their application or if the problem is that your review process is taking longer than they expected.
 They don't know whether the job still exists.

-The applicant is trying to open up a dialog with you and is hoping that by calling, you will remember him.
-Most applicants are unwilling to potentially hurt their prospects for a job by asking if they were selected for an interview.
+The applicant is trying to open up a dialog with you and is hoping that by calling, you will remember them.
+Most applicants are unwilling and fear that they could potentially hurt their prospects for a job by asking if they were selected for an interview.

 Do you need a sample applicant rejection letter?
 Here are several sample applicant rejection letters for the people that you didn't choose to interview for the job.
 Use these letters to develop your own rejection letters that will politely and kindly, yet definitely, turn an applicant down.